Visa requirements for Taiwanese citizens

-The Taiwan passport is one of the five passports with the most improved rating globally since 2006 in terms of number of countries that its holders may visit without a visa.
-As of 2024, NWHRs had visa-free or visa on arrival access to 143 countries and territories, ranking it the 34th in the world according to the Henley Passport Index.
+As of 2026, NWHRs had visa-free or visa on arrival access to 134 countries and territories, ranking the Taiwanese passport 31st in the world, according to the Henley Passport Index.

 Visa requirements map

 Map of where nationals with household registration (NWHRs) may enter.

 Visa requirements

 Many countries require passport validity of no less than 6 months and 1 or 2 blank pages.

 Visa requirements for holders of normal passports travelling for tourist purposes: